smokingwheels/YaCy/README.md

 Do a backup first.

 Use a Temp Folder to clone.

 Do not Start YaCy in Temp Folder.

 Copy it else where to try.

 Pause Crawler.

 Shutdown YaCy.

 Make sure YaCy is not running.

-Copy all the files to your YaCy install folder.
+Copy all the files in temp folder to your YaCy install folder.

 Do a backup first.